yangyd/react-mini-starter/README.md

 npm start
 ```

-Start the dev server.
-Before dev server can be used, the project must be built once in development mode (to prepare the index.html with proper asset pathes for the dev server).
+Start the dev server. *Before dev server can be used, the project must be built once in development mode* (in order to prepare the index.html with proper asset pathes for the dev server).

 ```
 npm test
 ```

-Run unit tests with Karma (single-run).
+Run unit tests with Karma and generate reports (single-run).

 ```
 npm run karma
 ```

-Start Karma in watching mode (which runs unit tests on code change).
+Start Karma server in watch mode

 ```
 npm run clean
 ```

-Removes the `target` directory for clean build.
+Nuke the `target` directory for clean build.
+Note this also removes test and coverage reports.

 ```
 npm run lint